 So what should guide you?
 Let your baby finish the first breast’s milk.
-You will be able to tell that this is the case, because the baby will stop suckling and swallowing the will detach from the breast.
+You will be able to tell that this is the case because the baby will stop suckling and swallowing the will detach from the breast.
 You should then offer your second breast.
 As a guide, many babies feed between 8-12 times in 24 hours.
-Please note that many some babies will feed more times than this – the average is actually 11 times a hour.
-Avoid giving complementary bottles, as this will reduce your baby’s need to suck at the breast and so actually reduce the supply of milk that you create.
+Please note that many some babies will feed more times than this – the average is actually 11 times an hour.
+Avoid giving complimentary bottles, as this will reduce your baby’s need to suck at the breast and so actually reduce the supply of milk that you create.
 Please see more information on breastfeeding and its regularity at the ABA website.

 - They are breastfeeding frequently, at least 8 times in 24 hours, though babies often feed more frequently than this.